clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 --------------

-You'll need at least four machines and a switch connecting them to form your beginning CIAO cluster.
+You'll need at least four machines and a switch connecting them to form your beginning ciao cluster.
 The switch is assumed to be plugged directly into an "upstream" network running a DHCP server.
 The following examples assume you have four nodes on a ``192.168.0.0/16`` network: